opalmedapps/docs/docs/user/openemr/provider/add_provider.md

 1. Once the required fields above have been filled in, click on the **Save** button at the top of the screen.
 The **Calendar** section will be displayed.
 You can now see the name of the new provider in the **Providers** field.

     *Note: By clicking on the name of the new provider, you will see an empty calendar.
 It is mandatory to set up the provider's profile (i.e., their schedule).*
-    *Note2: If the user logged into the system is the provider, the Admin tab will not be available.
-It will not appear on the screen.*

     ![Calendar view with new provider](images/new_provider.png)